civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(5)** If an emergency exists, subsections (2) and (3) do not apply and the notice of disclosure required in subsection (4) may be given later than the time provided for in that subsection.

-> **Explanatory Note**:
-> New.

 ### Section 54

-Section 319 of the Act is renumbered as subsection 319(1) and is amended by adding the following:

-**(2)** The regulation, order or notice under which information is provided to the Minister or board of review may specify that the requirement to give reasons for a request for confidentiality under section 313 with respect to the information in question does not apply.

-> **Explanatory Note**:
-> New.
+Subsections 330(3) and (3.1) of the Act are repealed.

 ### Section 55

-Subsections 330(3) and (3.1) of the Act are repealed.

-> **Explanatory Note**:
-> Existing text of subsections 330(3) and (3.1):
-> *Existing Text*:
-> > Except as provided in subsection (3.1), a regulation under this Act applies throughout Canada.
-> > A regulation made under section 93, 140, 167 or 177 may be made applicable in only a part or parts of Canada in order to protect the environment or its biological diversity or human health.

-### Section 56

-Subsections 332(1) and (2) of the Act are replaced by the following:
+  **(1)** Subsections 332(1) and (2) of the Act are replaced by the following:

 ### Section 332

-  **(1)** The Minister shall publish in the `Canada Gazette` a copy of every order or regulation proposed to be made by the Minister or the Governor in Council under this Act, except a list, or an amendment to a list, referred to in **any of sections** 66 **to 66.2**, 87, 105 **to 105.2 and** 112 or an interim order made under section 94, 163, 173, 183 or 200.1.
+      **(1)** The Minister shall publish in the `Canada Gazette` a copy of every order or regulation proposed to be made by the Minister or the Governor in Council under this Act, except a list, or an amendment to a list, referred to in any of sections 66 to 66.2, 87, 105 to 105.2 and 112 or an interim order made under section 94, 163, 173, 183 or 200.1.

       **(2)** Any person may file with the Minister comments, or a notice of objection requesting that a board of review be established under section 333 and stating the reasons for the objection, within 60 days after the publication of

-    a proposed order or regulation **referred to** in subsection (1);
+        a proposed order or regulation referred to in subsection (1);

         a proposed instrument respecting preventive or control actions in relation to a substance that is required by section 91 to be published in the `Canada Gazette`; or

-    **a statement referred to in subparagraph 91(1)(a)(ii) or (b)(ii).**
+        a statement referred to in subparagraph 91(1)(a)(ii) or (b)(ii).

-> **Explanatory Note**:
-> Existing text of subsections 332(1) and (2):
-> *Existing Text*:
-> > The Minister shall publish in the `Canada Gazette` a copy of every order or regulation proposed to be made by the Minister or the Governor in Council under this Act, except a list, or an amendment to a list, referred to in section 66, 87, 105 or 112 or an interim order made under section 94, 163, 173, 183 or 200.1.
-> > Within 60 days after the publication of a proposed order or regulation in the `Canada Gazette` under subsection (1) or a proposed instrument respecting preventive or control actions in relation to a substance that is required by section 91 to be published in the `Canada Gazette`, any person may file with the Minister comments with respect to the order, regulation or instrument or a notice of objection requesting that a board of review be established under section 333 and stating the reasons for the objection.
+  **(2)** Section 332 of the Act is amended by adding the following after subsection (3):

+    **(4)** In addition to any other requirement of this Act, a notice under this Act, a notice of any consultation to be held in relation to a matter under this Act and any decision made under this Act for which a notice is not otherwise required under this Act must be made public, including by being published

+      by the Minister on their departmental website;

+      in a newspaper or other periodical that, in the Minister's opinion, has a large circulation;

+      in the Environmental Registry; and

+      in the `Canada Gazette`.

+    **(5)** A notice published in accordance with paragraphs 4(a) to (c) must include an indication of any opportunities for public participation that may be available in relation to the content of the notice.

+    **(6)** In addition to any other requirements of this Act, a notice of a public consultation is to be published in accordance with paragraphs (4)(a) to (c) at least 60 days before the consultation is to occur.

-### Section 57
+### Section 56

   **(1)** Subsection 333(1) of the Act is replaced by the following:

 ### Section 333

-      **(1)** **If** a person files a notice of objection under subsection 332(2) in respect of a decision or a proposed order, regulation or instrument made by the Governor in Council, a decision or a proposed order or instrument made by either or both Ministers or **a statement referred to in subparagraph 91(1)(a)(ii) or (b)(ii)**, the Minister or the Ministers may establish a board of review to inquire into the nature and extent of the danger posed by the substance in respect of which the decision **or statement** is made or the order, regulation or instrument is proposed.
+      **(1)** If a person files a notice of objection under subsection 332(2) in respect of a decision or a proposed order, regulation or instrument made by the Governor in Council, a decision or a proposed order or instrument made by either or both Ministers or a statement referred to in subparagraph 91(1)(a)(ii) or (b)(ii), the Minister or the Ministers may establish a board of review to inquire into the nature and extent of the danger posed by the substance in respect of which the decision or statement is made or the order, regulation or instrument is proposed.

   **(2)** Subsection 333(6) of the Act is repealed.

+### Section 57

+The Act is amended by adding the following after section 342:

+### Section 342.1

+  **(1)** The Minister shall, five years after the coming into force of this section and every fifth year after that, prepare a report regarding the operation of this Act in respect of the aboriginal peoples of Canada during the preceding five years.

+  **(2)** The report referred to in subsection (1) must include details on

+    consultations with aboriginal peoples and aboriginal governments in relation to matters under the Act;

+    measures implemented to ensure that the Act is administered in a way that complies with

+    section 35 of the `Constitution Act, 1982`,

+    the principle of the honour of the Crown, and

+    Canada's treaty relationships with and its fiduciary obligations to the aboriginal peoples of Canada;

+    any evaluation completed in respect of the effectiveness or implementation of the measures described in paragraph (b); and

+    any findings or recommendations in respect of the administration of this Act in respect of the aboriginal peoples of Canada.

+  **(3)** The Minister must cause the report to be laid before each House of Parliament no later than six months after the conclusion of the five-year period to which the report relates.

 ### Section 58